 The condition is known to develop when the immune system erroneously assails a thin layer of tissue beneath the outer layer of the skin.
 The exact cause for the anomalous immune mechanism is unidentified, though; occasionally it gets triggered due to certain medications.

 The treatment comprises of prednisone, and other drugs which curb the immune response.
-The condition is rather rare; but can be life-threatening, more so, for old people who are already in poor health.

 How Do You Get Bullous Pemphigoid?

 The precise cause of bullous pemphigoid is still quite ambiguous.
 The lesions develop due to a fault in the immune system.

 The immune system normally synthesizes antibodies to battle microbes and potentially injurious foreign substances.

 The condition develops arbitrarily with no clear factors contributing to its development.
 Some cases may occur because of certain medical treatments, such as: